jupyterlab/jupyterlab/docs/source/user/accessibility.rst

 .. figure:: ./desktop/quansight_labs/documentation/command_palette.png
-   :alt: an image showing the activated command palette modal.
+   :alt: JupyterLab notebook editor with the modal command palette opened.
+There is a list filter at the top and a truncated list of commands with shortcuts below.

 -----------------------------------
 Screen Reader Support